-On this page, you have full control of your website’s link profile.
+On this page, you have complete control of your website's link profile.

-You can view a link to the page the page, anchor text link name and the status of that link (Alive or Broken), and also when the link was last checked.
-See image below.
+You can view a link to the page, anchor text link name, and the status of that link (Alive or Broken), and also when the link was last checked.

 In the Automatic Smart Linking option, you can create your own links to be automatically replaced inside your content.

-The score manager gives you an overview of how each of your post and pages are scoring for SEO.
+The Score Manager gives you an overview of how each of your posts and pages is scoring for SEO.

-I would recommend keeping an eye on your SEO score every now and then just ensure you have nothing but high scores for each of your post and pages.
+I would recommend keeping an eye on your SEO score every now and then just to ensure you have nothing but high scores for each of your posts and pages.

-OK so we’ve walked through most of the site-wide options and recommended settings, let’s now look at how to use SEOPressor Connecot on-page tools and options to maximize your chances of getting your content ranked high in the search engines.
+OK, so we've walked through most of the site-wide options and recommended settings.
+Let's now look at how to use SEOPressor Connect's on-page tools and options to maximize your chances of getting your content ranked high in the search engines.

 Let's run through each one of these.

-So your goal is to aim for a high SEO score.
-A good SEO score will help give your content better chance at ranking high in the SERPs (Search Engine Result Pages).
+Your goal is to aim for a high SEO score each time.
+A good SEO score will help give your content a better chance at ranking high in the SERPs (Search Engine Result Pages).

 The best way to achieve this is by making sure you've dealt with most of the on-page options the best you can, as well and ensure your content meets the criteria needed for a good score.